ComparetheMarket/chai-nock/README.md

 ```javascript
   requestNock.timeout = 5000;
 ```
-* Or you can a global timeout by setting MAX_TIMEOUT as an environment variable
+* Or you can set a global timeout by exporting MAX_TIMEOUT as an environment variable

 ## Usage